Evidence-Based, Simplified Nutrition and Lifestyle Strategies

 You can learn more about home testing here.
 We also have a comprehensive ERMI Guide for in-depth interpretations of your results.

-The Importance of Working With a Shoemaker IEP
+The Importance of Working With a CIRS-Knowledgeable IEP

 Conventional mold remediation practices, including the use of certain products and processes, can sometimes worsen the environment for individuals with CIRS.
 Typical methods often involve killing or denaturing mold, which can fragment the mold into smaller particles.
 These smaller fragments remain highly inflammatory and can more easily penetrate cell walls, posing a significant risk to CIRS patients.
 Additionally, once the mold is fragmented, it becomes much more challenging to completely remove from the property, increasing the likelihood of ongoing exposure and inflammation.

-Pro-Tip: For a list of trusted Shoemaker IEPs, you can join our CIRS Support Group.
+Pro-Tip: For a list of trusted CIRS-knowledgeable IEPs, you can join our CIRS Support Group.
 You can also find a broader list of IEPs here.
-However, please note that some of these individuals are not Shoemaker certified, so make sure to confirm before engaging them.
+However, please note that some of these individuals are aware of CIRS, so make sure to confirm before engaging them.

 CIRS Remediation Steps Overview